ardahamamcioglu/Cirrus/README.md

 # Cirrus

-Cirrus is a minimal testbed for development using Vulkan.
+Cirrus is a minimal testbed template for development using Vulkan.
 This project serves as a foundation for personal experimenting with Vulkan-based graphics programming and testing various features and techniques.

 ## Project Structure